 Thank you for visiting my site.
 I am an author of inspirational, spiritual, and family-related books.

-My story began as I became a spokesperson on the following topics: entrepreneurship, raising happy children on a reasonable budget, day care start-ups and book publishing.
+My story began as I became an author and speaker on the following topics: entrepreneurship, raising happy children on a reasonable budget, relationships, believing in yourself, day care start-ups, effect of depression on families and book publishing.
 This soon led to a whirlwind schedule of television and speaking appearances and features in magazines and news publications.
-However, my life took a different turn as my family was devastated by the effects of depression.
-And my mission gained a deeper purpose.

 A place to rest, be nurtured and take a break from your daily cares.
 A gathering place for those seeking solace, laughter and social support.